sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 Boundary events are standard event structures with *event.type* = 'boundary'.
 They also have an *event.duration* field that holds the duration of the rejected data portion (in data samples).
-(Note: Since all events in a dataset must have the same set of fields, in datasets containing boundary events, every event will have a 'duration' field -- set by default to 0 except for true boundary type events.
+Note that since all events in a dataset must have the same set of fields, in datasets containing boundary events, every event will have a 'duration' field -- set by default to 0 or empty except for true boundary type events.
 Boundary events are used by several signal processing functions that process continuous data.
 For example, calculating the data spectrum in the [pop_spectopo.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_spectopo.m) function operates only on continuous portions of the data (between boundary events).
-Also, data epoching functions will (rightly!) not extract epochs that contain a boundary event.
+Also, data epoching functions will not extract epochs that contain a boundary event.

 *Epoched* datasets do not have boundary events between data epochs.
 Instead of being stored in a 2-D array of size (channels, sample_points)